jessieconnralphsam/jessieconnralphsam/README.md

 <div align="justify">

 I am a graduate with a Bachelor’s Degree in Information Technology, specializing in Database Management.
 Currently, I am a junior developer and building my own startup focused on data management & analytics for IoT devices and third-party applications.
 I am also a former member of the Codebility community as a backend developer.
-I am currently working at NEAC as a developer.
+I am currently working at NEAC as a web developer.
 NEAC (NEAC Medical Exams Application Center) is a trusted pioneer in medical exam processing assistance, helping medical professionals all around the world process their licensure and credentialing requirements.

 </div>